Strangers When We Meet

 Summer Sisters

-Summer Sisters by Chris Green Sisters Claire and Lucy were born on the Summer Solstice, one year apart.
+Summer Sisters by Chris Green Sisters Rose and Clara were born on the Summer Solstice, two years apart.
 They shared the same genes, the same upbringing and went to the same schools.
 Yet they were like chalk and cheese.
-Claire liked pressing flowers and playing with dolls.
-Lucy trashed Tonka toys and read Viz magazine. … Continue reading Summer Sisters
+Rose liked pressing flowers and playing with dolls.
+Clara trashed Tonka toys and read Viz magazine. … Continue reading Summer Sisters

 Jazz